xarantolus/action-autoland/README.md

 Now you can comment on a pull request to make it depend on another commit or pull request (or issue) that has not yet been merged.

+You can put the command anywhere in the pull request body or in a comment.
+From the first 100 comments on a PR, this action will choose **only the last comment that contains a command**.
+If that comment contains multiple commands, it's required that *all* conditions from all provided commands are met for the merge to be done (that's also the case for a single command with multiple dependencies).

 ### Comment format
 This action supports formats for issues, pull requests and commits from either your own or external (GitHub) repositories.

-You can put the command anywhere in the pull request body or in a comment.
-From the first 100 comments on a PR, this action will choose **only the last comment that contains a command**.
-If that comment contains multiple commands, it's required that *all* conditions from all provided commands are met for the merge to be done.

 The following command texts can be used:
 * ```autoland after #2```